 Thus I expect students in linguistics, sociology, history, political science, philosophy, communication, pedagogy, etc., to be interested in the seminar, as well as students in anthropology.

 There are no specific pre-requisites.
 It will help if students have taken (or are familiar with the authors and topics addressed in) either of my courses Communication and Culture or Ethnography of Education.
 I also hope that students to have some relatively well-formed research interest about which they want to think theoretically.
 I will easily give permission to register to students who have taken these courses, or who have at least one year of graduate anthropology.
 To the others I will ask questions such as:

 One does not have to answer "yes" to all these questions to get permission.

-This seminar stands on its own but students would be well served by reading those authors who are not in the schedule this semester but which were discussed in 2001, 2002, 2003, 2004, 2007, 2011.
-One might also look at last year's general introduction to the seminar.
+This seminar stands on its own but students would be well served by reading those authors who are not in the schedule this semester but which were discussed in 2002, 2003, 2004, 2007.
+One might also look at another year's general introduction to the seminar.